Category: Info

 Both landlord and tenant must not remove or interfere with the operation of a smoke alarm installed on the residential premises unless they have a reasonable excuse to do so.

-Direct links to the NSW Government website are posted below if you would like to read the legislative documents for yourself.
+Direct links to the NSW Government website are posted below if you would like to read the full NSW smoke alarm laws for yourself.

 Environmental Planning and Assessment Amendment (Smoke Alarms) Regulation 2006